 Another too little known bomb full of talent is the Starvin Marvin Band.
 That the man was Kevin Ayers' companion for many years does not pay him much credit.
 That the media pays too little attention to this music genre, actually typifies the lack of a broad perspective of various program makers.
 Starvin Marvin may not want to be a commercial product, his music, it touches.
 A strong band with strong songs.
 A great sound.
 Music that undeniably lingers.
 Here is a band with a lot of craft!
 (William Souffreau ~ 2009)

-The Starvin Marvin Band sporadically continues to perform with great enthusiasm, sometimes even in the UK, and recently also as a Kevin Ayers tribute band.
-Marvin is mainly occupied with producing local bands in his studio, and compiling CD's, such as "The Happening Combo", released in the UK in 2017, with some great reviews on the net.
+The Starvin Marvin Band continues to perform with great enthusiasm, sometimes even in the UK, and pays a lot of tribute to Kevin Ayers now and than.
+Marvin is mostly occupied with recording songs and producing bands in his studio.
+And compiling CD's, such as "The Happening Combo", released in the UK in 2017, with some great reviews on the net.

 Read more about the fortunes with Kevin Ayers in the archive of the Ayers Fanzine WAWS (Why Are We Sleeping):